NicoB-UOL/TopicFunder/README.md

 Disclaimer
 ----------

 The software in this package is for educational purposes only.
 It is provided WITHOUT ANY WARRANTY.
 USE AT YOUR OWN RISK!
-See LICENCE.txt for further information.
+See LICENSE.txt for further information.

 Installation
 ------------